Fgazzelloni/infectious/README.md

 The goal of **infectious** is to introduce you to the **Health metrics and the spread of infectious diseases, with machine learning applications and spatial model analysis** book written by Federica Gazzelloni.

-This book will also guides you through the modeling representation of the selected real world case studies for the identification of the state of health of a population.
+This book guides you through the modeling representation of the selected real world cases for the identification of the state of health of a population.

 A large component of this book is made in R language for spatial/data visualizations and modeling.